openhab/openhab-docs/configuration/items.md

 | `dimmer-0.svg`   | off light icon (0%)                                |
 | `dimmer-1.svg`   | dimmed light icon (1% up to 74%)                   |
 | `dimmer-75.svg`  | bright light icon (75% up to 100%)                 |

-**Warning about the Influence of Transformations:**
-As mentioned above, the state used by the Sitemap to select the proper icon is the transformed state.
-When using a MAP in the label, the icon name must match the mapped state displayed on the Sitemap, not the raw Item's state.
-To use the `Number Window` example from above, the icons for `Number Window` would be:

-- `window.png`
-- `window-1.png`
-- `window-0.png`

-and the icons for `Number WindowTransformed` would be:

-- `window.png`
-- `window-open.png`
-- `window-closed.png`

 ### Groups